sebastiengreg/pplaaf-web2/collections/_cases-en/the-lumumba-papers.md

 Gecamines, a Congolese state-owned company, is a mining company chaired by Albert Yuma.
 According to Le Soir’s article, published thanks to Lumumba's revelations, the company has opened a $ 30 million overdraft line at BGFI.
 The repayment was to be made over a year with an interest rate of 11.5%.

-Lumumba revealed in the press that the [bank claimed their interest twice a month](http://www.jeuneafrique.com/370468/politique/rdc-lumumba-papers-eclaboussent-bgfi-bank-lentourage-de-kabila/){:target="_blank"}, doubling the sum.
-Thus, leading to an overpayment of 2.7 million US dollars by the BGFI.
+Lumumba revealed in the press that the [bank claimed their interest twice a month](http://www.jeuneafrique.com/370468/politique/rdc-lumumba-papers-eclaboussent-bgfi-bank-lentourage-de-kabila/){:target="_blank"}, thus doubling the sum.
+This led to an overpayment of 2.7 million US dollars in the benefit of the BGFI.
 After the revelations, the bank repaid the overpayment to Gécamines.

 ## For additional information: